The More Time / Effort you are Wiling to Put in to Feeding Your dog the Lower Your Cost of Raw Dog Food…

 Where to source: Supermarkets.
 Wholesale meat suppliers.
 Local butchers, what’s he got in the bin?
 The reduced aisle of SuperValu and Tesco’s.
 Or try any of the numerous online Irish butchers.
 E.g. Michael McGloughlin Butchers do a great meat pack (2 T-bone Steaks, 2 Full Chickens, 6 Burgers, 4 Chicken Fillets, 4 Pork Chops, 1 lb of Mince, 1 lb of Liver, as well as 1 lb of Sausages and 5 Spicy Chicken Portions for you) for only €30!
 I use the lads at Carnivore Kellys.ie.

 Cost per day: You should be able to find meat that’s €2 per kilogram when you dig out a decent local supplier.
 Organ meat (liver, heart, kidney) costs €3 per kilogram, Vegetables cost €1 per kilogram.
 All of this works out at roughly €2 per kilogram, and the price can be lowered by using cheaper meat and bulking up with brown rice.
 So for the Westie owner, their food bill would drop from 61 cents per day to 35 cents per day for equally good food (delivered to their door).

 Dinner Option 3 Pick Up From a Factory Depot

 Convenience: Less convenient, as it is necessary to drive to the factory depot, but the savings more than make up for it!

-Cost: Very affordable as meats cost €1 per kilogram from the Kelly’s Depot in Clondalkin, Dublin.
+Cost: Very affordable as meats cost €1 per kilogram when picked up from the factories in large 15kg boxes.

 Delivery: Not included.
 Pick up from depot for this option.